creativeprojects/resticprofile/contrib/windows-protected-folder/README.md

 - Resticprofile can now be used from an Administrative console.

-- To view the logs you can use the Start menu or Quick access links you created, or you can open an Administrative console and issue:
+- To view the logs, you can use the Start menu or Quick access links you created, or you can open an Administrative console and issue:

   ```powershell